-Make sure that the network settings of the computer are correct.
-Wired computers and computers that are connected over WiFi must use network IP addresses on the same network as the router.
-The simplest way to do this is to configure each computer to obtain an IP address automatically using DHCP.
+If your computer or mobile device cannot connect to the router, make sure that the network settings of the computer or mobile device are correct.
+Computers and mobile devices must use network IP addresses on the same network as the router.
+By default, almost all computers and mobile devices are set up to obtain an IP address automatically using DHCP.

-Some service providers require you to use the MAC address of the computer initially registered on the account.
-You can view the MAC address on the Attached Devices page.
+Some Internet service providers require you to use the MAC address of the computer initially registered on the account, but this is an unusual situation.
+You can view the MAC address on the Attached Devices page of the router web interface.